If on insertion of your contact lenses they feel uncomfortable or move about too much then they may be inside out.

 What you want to see are smooth edges that roll inwards and somewhat resemble a taco (indeed, a common nickname for this method is the “taco test”).
 By contrast, contact lenses that are facing the wrong way will roll outwards.

 3. Inspect For A Manufacturer’s Seal

-Manufacturers understand how difficult it can be for new contacts-wearers to determine an inside out contact lens.
+Manufacturers understand how difficult it can be for new contact lens wearers to determine an inside-out contact lens.
 That’s why many companies nowadays print symbols on their contacts that can help you easily and accurately determine which way your contact is facing.

 Be sure to ask your company whether or not they place these symbols on your contact lenses.
 If your lenses do have special symbols, then place one lens under the light and ensure you see the correct lettering before inserting it.

 If you really struggle to differentiate between inside-out and right-side-up lenses, then you might want to ask your optometrist about contact lenses with these symbols.
 You could also look through our product line to find a contact lens brand that offers this convenient feature.

 Finally, once you have inserted the lens, if the lens feels uncomfortable on the eye and will not settle, it could be inside out.
 It may pay to try it around the other way.
 Often it settles immediately.
 You can eventually develop a feel for what is right or wrong when the lens is in your eye.